raisul-kibria/semantic-error-analysis/README.md

 # semantic-error-anlysis
 Semantic Error Analysis of Bangla Simple Sentences using Boolean Algebra

-The data and idea is provided by @taherhowlader111
+The data and idea is provided by [Md.
+Taher Howlader](https://github.com/taherhowlader111)